-- increased competition - timing of new product announcements and timing of development expenditures - product or service releases and pricing changes by us or our competitors - market acceptance or delays in the introduction of new products or services - production constraints - quality issues - labor or material constraints - timing of significant orders - timing of installation or customer acceptance requirements - sales channel mix of direct vs. indirect distribution

-- civil unrest, war or terrorism - health issues such as the outbreak of the coronavirus or other viruses impacting workers, suppliers, customers, travel, or our facilities - customers' budgets - changes in accounting rules, tax or other legislation - adverse movements in exchange rates, interest rates or tax rates - cyclical and seasonal nature of demand for our customers' products - general economic conditions in the countries where we sell products - expenses and delays obtaining authorizations in setting up new operations or locations - facilities relocations
+- increased competition; - timing of new product announcements and timing of development expenditures; - product or service releases and pricing changes by us or our competitors; - market acceptance or delays in the introduction of new products or services; - production constraints, including part shortages impact on us and our supply chains; - quality issues; - labor or material constraints; - timing of significant orders; - timing of installation or customer acceptance requirements; - sales channel mix of direct vs. indirect distribution; - civil unrest, war or terrorism; - health issues such as the outbreak of the coronavirus or other viruses impacting workers, suppliers, customers, travel, or our facilities; - customers' budgets; - changes in accounting rules, tax or other legislation; - adverse movements in exchange rates, interest rates, inflation or tax rates; - cyclical and seasonal nature of demand for our customers' products; - general economic conditions in the countries where we sell products; - expenses and delays obtaining authorizations in setting up new operations or locations; and/or - facilities relocations.